reichlab/covid19-forecast-hub-web/doc/participate/index.md

 ---

 ***
 <strong>Note:</strong> As of Wednesday, May 1, 2024, the US COVID-19 Forecast Hub is no longer accepting submissions.
-Current plans are to accept submissions starting in the fall, possibly in a different format.
 Information provided on forecast submissions are kept for historical record.
 ***

 All teams building COVID-19 forecasting models are welcome to join the COVID-19 Forecast Hub.
 To participate, teams must submit a pull request to the <a href="https://github.com/reichlab/covid19-forecast-hub/" target="_blank">COVID-19 Forecast Hub GitHub repository</a> with at least one forecast data file and a metadata file about their model.